Castle Huntly (1812 EIC ship): Career

-This 10th voyage had James Brooke as a passenger, returning to India at the end of a 5 year furlough from the Bengal Army.
+This 10th voyage had James Brooke, the British soldier and the future first "White Rajah" of Sarawak, as a passenger, returning to India at the end of a 5 year furlough from the Bengal Army.
 Arriving at Madras on 18 July 1830 he decided that he wouldn't be able to reach his unit in Bengal before the 5 year deadline was up.
 He resigned his commission in the EIC at Madras and continued travelling with Castle Huntly as it finished its voyage.
 This journey is what inspired him to make his journey from England in 1838 that led him to become the White Rajah of Sarawak.
 James writes:

 Sailing on, she was at Penang on 22 August, Malacca on 4 September, and Singapore on 11 September; she arrived at Whampoa on 14 October.
 Homeward bound, she crossed the Second Bar on 15 December, reached St Helena on 27 March 1831, and arrived at Gravesend on 3 June.

 On 25 July 1832 the EIC contracted with James Gardner for Castle Huntly, of 1353 tons (bm), for one voyage to China as a "dismantled ship" at a rate of £12 18s per ton.

 11th EIC voyage (1833–1834): Captain Charles K. Johnstone sailed from the Downs on 4 March 1833 for Madras, Bengal, and China.
 Castle Huntley reached Madras on 7 June and Saugor on 27 June.
 Sailing on, she was at Penang on 12 September, and arrived at Whampoa on 28 October.
 Homeward bound, she crossed the Second Bar on 25 December, reached St Helena on 17 March 1831, and arrived at Blackwall on 19 May.

 The EIC gave up all its commercial shipping activities in 1833, and owners of vessels in its service put their vessels up for sale.
 On 11 December 1834 Castle Huntly was bought in by her owners for £10,000.
 Another account gave the amount as £13000, and reported that the purchaser may have been a Parsi merchant.

 Castle Huntly, under a sequence of masters, continued to sail between the United Kingdom and India or China.
 On one of these voyages, in March 1836, she was driven ashore in Tor Bay.